 Packed with soluble fibre, vitamin C, potassium, calcium, magnesium, folate and antioxidants.
 Fruit is the number 1 choice for platters, desserts and breakfasts.
 Try some fruit smoothie’s as a cocktail option and fill your platters with cherries and stone fruits.
 Add mango to salads and serve up frozen watermelon balls for the kids.
 Recipe suggestion: Stewed apple and rhubarb in filo pastry for dessert.

 Legumes are packed with fibre, iron and protein.
 They can be added into your diet by throwing some baked beans on toast.
 Or combining them with eggs for Spanish eggs.
 Alternatively, simply throw some chickpeas or lentils on your salads, or add some kidney beans in your taco mince.
 Recipe suggestion:Chargrilled squid and lentil salad.

 Nuts are filling and packed with fibre, protein and unsaturated fats.
 Add walnuts to your salads, pecans in your desserts, sunflower and peptitas in your cereals and almonds, cashews and macadamias to your platters.
 Recipe suggestion: Nut and cranberry muesli slice.

-Fresh fish and seafood are an essential part of any XMAS meal providing a great source of omega-3 and protein.
+Fish and seafood are an essential part of any XMAS meal providing a great source of omega-3 and protein.
 Place your order in advance for your prawns and oysters or enjoy some fresh snapper or salmon.
 Recipe suggestion Paella, marinara pasta or fish pie.

-Low fat Diary is a low GI food that is a great source of calcium, while providing us with energy and protein.
+Low fat dairy is a low GI food that is a great source of calcium, while providing us with energy and protein.
 Using yoghurts and milk in your breakfasts, desserts and smoothies.
 Recipe suggestion: Homemade Mango and yoghurt frozen paddle pops.